 - Walking routes and maps

 - Ben Nevis

 - What we’d do different next time

-An event such as the Three Peaks Challenge is probably one of the better known challenges to non-walkers, and many attempt the challenge unprepared.
+An event such as the Three Peaks Challenge is probably one of the better known challenges to non-walkers.
+Many attempt the three peaks challenge unprepared.
 It gives the whole group great confidence if they know that one of the group is competent in what he or she is doing, and has planned the trip weeks in advance to cover all eventualities.
 The hills are not the place to try out new, unusual equipment for the first time, especially when fatigue sets in later on in the 24 hours.

-The fitter you are, the less pain you are going to endure, and the more you are going to enjoy the trip!!!!
+The fitter you are, the less pain you are going to endure.
+Then the more you are going to enjoy the trip!!!!